Rush Limbaugh, The Excellence in Broadcasting Network, a living legend right before your very ears and eyes.

 They are Colorado, Hawaii, Massachusetts, Rhode Island, and Vermont.

-The index is calculated, whether you're obese or not, calculated by dividing a person's weight in pounds by his height in inches squared, and multiplying that total by 703.
+calculated by dividing a person's weight in pounds by his height in inches squared and multiplying that total by 703.

 That is the formula.

-For some people, particularly athletes who exercise a great deal, this index could uh show them as being obese when in fact they're in excellent physical condition.
+For some people, particularly athletes who exercise a great deal, this index could show them as being obese when in fact they're in excellent physical condition.

 Well, I don't think this survey goes far enough.

-Although it is interesting, is it not, that um more people in poverty are obese than people who are not in poverty are obese.
+Although it is interesting, is it not, that more people in poverty are obese than people who are not in poverty are obese.

 I think you might then say that the obesity crisis could be the fault of government, liberal government.

-Food stamps, uh, all those.
+Food stamps, wow, all those.

 And the government's killing the poor.